dataiku-research/mealy/README.md

 ```

-## Using mea with pipeline to undo feature pre-processing
+## Using mealy with pipeline to undo feature pre-processing

 Let `(X_train, y_train)` be the training data of the model to analyze, and `(X_test, y_test)` its test set.
 The numeric features `numerical_feature_names` are for instance pre-processed by a simple imputer and standard scaler,